Macronutrients explained

 Track your intake with the right tools

-Tracking your macros occasionally for a few weeks gives you precise awareness of what you're actually eating.
+Tracking your macros occasionally for a few weeks gives you a precise awareness of what you're actually eating.
 No need to count for life: a few weeks are enough to develop a reliable intuition for your portions.

 The role of each macronutrient